microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Get-WinGetManifest.md

 Get-WinGetManifest -Path "C:\AppManifests\Microsoft.PowerToys"
 ```

-Returns an array of all Manifest objects based on the files found within the specified Path.
+Returns an array of the Application Manifest objects based on the files (*.yaml or *.json) found within the specified Path.

 ### EXAMPLE 2
 ```
 Get-WinGetManifest -Path "C:\AppManifests\Microsoft.PowerToys\Microsoft.PowerToys.json"
 ```

-Returns a Manifest object (*.json) of the specified JSON file.
+Returns an Application Manifest object (*.json) of the specified JSON file.

 ### EXAMPLE 3
 ```
 Get-WinGetManifest -FunctionName "PrivateSource" -ManifestIdentifier "Windows.PowerToys"
 ```

-Returns a Manifest object of the specified Manifest Identifier that is queried against in the REST APIs.
+Returns an Manifest object of the specified Application Manifest Identifier that is queried against in the REST APIs.

 ### EXAMPLE 4
 ```
 Get-WinGetManifest -FunctionName "PrivateSource" -ManifestIdentifier "Windows.PowerToys" -SubscriptionName "Visual Studio Subscription"
 ```

-Returns a Manifest object of the specified Manifest Identifier that is queried against in the REST APIs from the specified Subscription Name.
+Returns an Application Manifest object of the specified Manifest Identifier that is queried against in the REST APIs from the specified Subscription Name.

 ### EXAMPLE 5
 ```
 Get-WinGetManifest -FunctionName "PrivateSource"
 ```

-Returns an array of Manifest objects that are found in the specified Azure Function.
+Returns an array of Application Manifest objects that are found in the specified Azure Function.

 ## PARAMETERS